dranawaka/seaandtea-backend/POSTMAN_SETUP.md

 ### Issue: Connection Refused
 **Cause**: Backend application not running **Solution**:
-1. Check if Docker containers are running: `docker-compose ps`
+1. Check if the application is running: `netstat -an | findstr :8080`
-2. Start the application: `docker-compose up -d`
+2. Start the application: `mvn spring-boot:run`
-3. Wait for startup and check logs: `docker-compose logs app`
+3. Wait for startup and check logs in the terminal

 ### Issue: 500 Internal Server Error
 **Cause**: Backend application error
 **Solution**:
-1. Check application logs: `docker-compose logs app`
+1. Check application logs in the terminal
 2. Verify database connection
 3. Check if all required services are running